 From traditional ones to the most contemporary ones, Sardinia is a wonderful festival destination and you will have something to keep you entertained just about in any season.

 1st of May is synonymous with Sant’Efisio, a parade which has been taking place each year since 1657 to celebrate the saint which helped Sardinia get rid of the plague.
 On that day, the statue of the saint is parades through the streets of Cagliari by a multitude of people representing villages from around the island and dressed in traditional costumes, and taken to the village of Nora, 50 km away, from where the saint comes back on May 4th for more celebrations.

 Sa Sartiglia is only one of the many carnival festivals that take place in Sardinia.
 It is celebrated in Oristano and is an incredible, adrenaline filled show of horse racing to a hit a target, all in traditional costumes.

-Other religious festivals you may want to attend include I Candelieri, celebrated n Sassari each 14 of August; San Simplicio, occurring every May in Olbia; the Corsa degli Scalzi, which occurs on the first weekend of September in the Sinis Peninsula.
+Religious festivals you may want to attend include I Candelieri, celebrated in Sassari each 14 of August; San Simplicio, occurring every May in Olbia; the Corsa degli Scalzi, which occurs on the first weekend of September in the Sinis Peninsula.

 Food and wine festivals are equally popular in Sardinia.
 Autunno in Barbagia is a series of festivals taking place throughout the fall (autunno) in the many villages of the Barbagia region, to celebrate traditional food, wine and culture.
 Calici Sotto Le Stelle takes place each summer in Jerzu and is all about wine.
 Girotonno takes place every June in San Pietro island and celebrates tuna fishing – so as you can imagine lots of tuna eating is involved.